laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 ### Graduate Teaching Assistants
 We have two Graduate TAs assigned to our class.

-* Yu Chen: TBD
+* Yu Chen (cheny39 AT rpi.edu): Amos Eaton 127, Thursdays, 1 p.m. to 3 p.m.
-* Shama Kollya: TBD
+* Shama Kollya (kollys AT rpi.edu): No scheduled office hours.

 ### Schedule of Topics